59 Red Flowers: Complete List With Names and Pictures

 Columbine

 Though they are short-lived flowers, columbines are known to rapidly self-propagate for years once established.
 They grow as an upright, bushy clump to a height of 18 to 38 inches, spreading to a width of 8 to 18 inches.
 These flowers perform well under the full sun or in partial shade.
-They enjoy rich soil with constant amounts of moisture; columbines do not take well to drought.
 In USDA zones 3 to 9, they are right at home in cottage or rain gardens.

 Coneflower

-The red coneflower, also called the Firebird, is a flower one can easily imagine flying through the air with its shuttlecock-shaped body.
-Its large, drooping petals are feathery in shape and come in fiery orange-red color In contrast, its jutting center is made up of densely compacted stigmas that make the shape of a very prominent, dark red-colored corkhead.
+The coneflower ‘Firebird’ is a red flower one can easily imagine flying through the air.
+Its large, drooping petals are feathery in shape and come in fiery orange-red color.

 Coneflowers are quite eye-catching.
 They are herbaceous perennials that vigorously bloom through the entirety of summer.
-They are the perfect flowers to showcase in wildflower gardens and make for terrific cut and dried flowers.
+They are the perfect flowers to showcase in wildflower gardens.

-Coneflowers grow in clumps to be around 2 to 3 feet in height.
-They are easy to care for in well-drained soil that is either dry or retains medium amounts of moisture.
+Coneflowers grow in clumps around 2 to 3 feet in height.
+They are easy to care for in well-drained soil.
 Keep them under full sun or in partial shade.
-The soil should also be a bit infertile as overly fertile soil can cause the coneflowers to become somewhat leggy.
-Coneflowers have been cultivated to be quite hardy and can thrive in USDA zones 4-10.
+Overly fertile soil can cause the coneflowers to become leggy.
+Coneflowers are quite hardy and thrive in USDA zones 4-10.

 Cosmos

-Cosmos is very charming to both humans and pollinators alike.
+Cosmos is charming to both humans and pollinators alike.
 It’s worth noting that while they are generally resistant to pests, you should still watch out for slugs and aphids.
-Cosmos perform best under the full sun in soil that is kept well-drained with average amounts of moisture.
+Cosmos perform best under the full sun in sandy soil that is well-draining.

 Dahlia

-You’ll be glad to know that dahlias are easy to grow and are a good choice for even novice gardeners.
+You’ll be glad to know that these red flowers are easy to grow and are a good choice for novice gardeners.
 One would think otherwise given that the blooms are so rewarding!
-Give your dahlias full sun; at least 6 to 8 hours will be good for this plant, as this produces the most flowers at the best quality.
+Give your dahlias full sun (at least 6 to 8 hours).

-Dahlias also love rich, loamy soil that has good drainage.
+Dahlias also love rich, loamy soil with good drainage.
 Give them compost and fertilizer to really amp up the blooms.
 Water your dahlias once or twice every week once they are well-established.
-Dahlias can grow anywhere from 1 to 6 feet tall.
 They need protection in USDA zone 7 but will grow nicely from zones 8 through 10.

 Daylily

-Give your daylilies lots of sunlight.
-They thrive in the full sun and need at least 6 to 8 hours of it daily to really grow their best.
+They thrive in the full sun and need at least 6 to 8 hours daily to grow their best.
 If you live somewhere that is very hot, give them partial shade to protect them from burning.

-As for soil, you’ll be glad to know that the daylily is very adaptable to many different kinds of soil.
-However, it is still worth noting that their favorite is rich, fertile, loamy soil that is slightly acidic.
-Water them regularly while they are growing; once established, water them only when the heat has sufficiently dried out the soil.
+As for soil, the daylily is adaptable to many different kinds of soil.
+However, their favorite is rich, fertile, loamy soil that is slightly acidic.
+Water regularly while they are growing.
+Once established, water them only when the heat has sufficiently dried out the soil.
 Daylilies thrive best in USDA zones 3 through 10.

 Dianthus

-Dianthus loves the sun; give them a place in your garden that gets at least 6 hours of full sun every day.
-This will ensure the best vibrancy and greater amounts of flowers.
-Be sure that the soil you give your dianthus plants is well-drained; this prevents rot and other problems.
+Dianthus loves the sun.
+Give them a place in your garden that gets at least 6 hours of full sun every day.
+This will ensure the best vibrancy and greater amounts of red flowers.
 They prefer soil that has a neutral to slightly alkaline pH.
-Water your dianthus weekly; they don’t need much in the way of fertilizer.
 Dianthus grows well in USDA zones 3 through 9.

 Freesia

 Freesias are a favorite wedding flower, beloved for their sweet scent and delicate colors.
 But did you know that these flowers also come in stunning shades of red?
-Some people even think that red freesias have the strongest fragrance, so they’re sure to bring delight and an extra sensory touch to your garden.
-You may have to stake freesias to prevent them from falling over.
-They only grow 1 to 2 feet tall, but the extra support may be necessary.
+Some people even think that red freesias have the strongest fragrance, sure to bring an extra sensory touch to your garden.

 Give your freesias a good amount of sunlight, as they love being in full sun.
-However, it’s okay to plant them somewhere that gets some shade in the mornings, too.
+It’s okay to plant them somewhere that gets some shade in the afternoons, too.
 Ensure that the soil you choose for your freesias has good drainage.
-Composting the soil will give your freesias lots of nutrients to grow to their best potential.

 Gaillardia

-Also known as the blanket flower, gaillardias are short-lived perennials that are bright, cheerful, and easy-to-grow – great for gardeners of any level.
-They grow fairly quickly and will produce flowers in their first year.
-These flowers are a delight, producing a gradient of colors that often includes red.
+Also known as the blanket flower, gaillardias are short-lived perennials that are bright, cheerful, and easy-to-grow.
+They grow fairly quickly and will produce red flowers in their first year.
+These flowers are a delight, producing a gradient of colors that often include red.
 They grow 12 to 18 inches tall and spread 12 to 24 inches across.

 Geranium

 Most geraniums will be happy to grow in the full sun, or even partial shade.
 Expect more prolific blooms the more sunlight hours your geraniums get.
-When given plenty of sun, though, be sure to supplement them with more water to prevent damage to the plant.
+When given plenty of sun, supplement with more water to prevent damage.

-Geraniums also aren’t especially picky about the soil they’re planted in.
-Give them a neutral to alkaline soil pH, and ensure that it is well-drained, and they should be set!
+These red flowers also aren’t especially picky about the soil they’re planted in.
+Give them a neutral to alkaline soil pH, and ensure that it is well-drained.
 Otherwise, water them only when the soil gets very dry.
 Geraniums grow best in USDA zones 3 through 9, depending on the variety you choose.

 Gerbera Daisy

 Gerbera daisies are instantly recognizable for their bright and cheery blooms.
-Lots of petals frame a large green or black center, making them resemble sunflowers somewhat.
+Lots of petals frame a large green or black center, resembling sunflowers.
 They certainly have the same vibrant effect that sunflowers do, too!
 Gerbera daisies come in a wide range of colors, and will definitely bloom in red as long as you pick up the right variety.

-Give your gerbera daisies lots of sunlight, but do not allow them to be exposed to too much heat.
-If you live somewhere that gets very hot, provide them with ample shade for part of the day, particularly in the afternoons.
+Give your gerbera daisies lots of sunlight, but do not exposure them to too much heat.
+If you live somewhere that gets very hot, provide them with ample shade in the afternoons.

-Gerberas love rich soil with good drainage; it’s best to supplement with compost or fertilizer to really encourage blooms.
+Gerberas love rich soil with good drainage.
+Supplement with compost or fertilizer to encourage masses of red flowers.
 Try to keep the pH level between 5.5 to 6.5, as anything higher than this may cause chlorosis.
-Give them at least one inch of water per week, and you should be good to go, with lots of flowers through the summer and fall.
+Give them at least one inch of water per week.
 Gerbera daisies thrive best in USDA zones 8 through 10.

 Gladiolus

-Gladiolus loves the full sun, so they will really benefit from a very sunny spot in your garden.
-However, they will still do their best to flower even in partial shade, just bear in mind that it may not be as often or as much.
+Gladiolus loves the full sun.
+However, they will still flower in partial shade.
+Just bear in mind that it may not be as often or as much.

 Gladiolus loves most kinds of soils, provided that it has good drainage.
-Water them around once a week; you’ll find them to be fairly low-maintenance, making them a great plant for beginner gardeners.
+Water them around once a week.
 They grow best in USDA zones 7 through 10.

 Gloxinia

-Gloxinia are fantastic, adorable plants that grow small flowers over a short period of time.
-Being fast-growing, they can be very rewarding to plant and care for.
-They’re not hard to grow either, so novice gardeners will definitely enjoy bringing this plant into their garden.
+Gloxinia are adorable plants that grow small red flowers over a short period of time.
+They’re not hard to grow, so novice gardeners will enjoy bringing this plant into their garden.

 Gloxinia comes in a variety of colors, including shades of red.
-When planting gloxinia, know that they will never really bloom as proficiently after their first blooming period is done, so you may need to replace them every now and again.
+They will never really bloom as proficiently after their first blooming period is done, so you may need to replace them every now and again.

-Gloxinia does not like direct sunlight, which is interesting given that the flowers have such vibrant colors!
-Instead, give them lots of nice, indirect light to encourage growth.
-Their soil must be moist throughout the growing and blooming season; give them soil that is slightly acidic, loose, and well-draining.
+Gloxinia does not like direct sunlight.
+Instead, give them lots of indirect light to encourage growth.
+Their soil must be moist throughout the growing and blooming season.
 Take care to water only the soil of this plant, as watering the leaves may cause browning.
-Fertilize as you see fit to see more blooms.
+Fertilize as you see fit to see more red flowers.
 Gloxinia grows best in USDA zones 11 to 12.

 Hellebore

 Hellebores come in a few different colors, including red.
 The foliage is evergreen and will be lovely to behold no matter the time of year.
-Hellebores bloom in the springtime and grow to 1 to 2 feet tall, spreading a similar amount wide.
+Hellebores bloom in the springtime and grow to 1 to 2 feet tall, spreading a similar width.

 Give your hellebores partial to full shade, as they do not like direct sunlight.
-They love rich, well-drained soil; compost and fertilizer are good things to add to the soil mixture.
+They love rich, well-drained soil—compost and fertilizer are good to add to the soil.
 Hellebores like a neutral to alkaline soil pH.

-Take care to water your hellebores sparingly so as to avoid rot.
-Keep the soil moist while they are growing; hellebores are somewhat drought-tolerant when they have become well-established.
-Hellebores will grow best in USDA zones 3 through 9, though this will vary by species and variety.
+Water your hellebores sparingly to avoid rot.
+Hellebores are somewhat drought-tolerant once established.
+These red flowers will grow best in USDA zones 3 through 9, though this will vary by species and variety.

 Hibiscus